 For parking tickets left on the windshield, you can simply walk into any bank, wait your turn, and pay your ticket.

-Although some car hiring services could be blamed for not doing enough to spreading the word - That said, many car rental companies go out of their way to make speed limit and road limitations are known to their clients.
+Although some car hiring services could be blamed for not doing enough to spreading the word - That said, many car rental companies in Reykjavik go out of their way to make speed limits and road limitations known to their clients.
 They have a brochure that shows the maximum speed limits printed on the pages.
 Some have the speed stickers posted on the dashboard while some have a big sign in their main office with the speed limit boldly written on it.

 Each and every rental service demands you sign a contract where you agree to adhere to the traffic law.